shangyuj/250/index.md

 ## April 7: Evaluating Sources
 ### Compare the following two sources.
 Which do you think is a more reliable source?
 **American Academy of Pediatrics** [(Link)](https://www.aap.org/) vs. **American College of Pediatricians** [(Link)](https://acpeds.org/)
-- Compare their names, the design of their websites, the content of their websites.
+- Compare their names, logos, the design of their websites, the content of their websites.
 - Do a search of them.
 Compare the results of the searches.

 Which method above gives you the most straightforward, comprehensive understanding of these sources?